alan-de-windt/SDRSharpController/README.md

   </tr>
   <tr>
     <td>set_tuning</td>
-    <td>Positive integer between 1 and 999999999999</td>
+    <td>Integer between 1 and 999999999999</td>
     <td>Sets SDRSharp to the frequency received.
-If an out-of-range value has been received it will ignore the command.</td>
+If an out-of-bounds value has been received it will ignore the command.</td>
   </tr>
   <tr>
     <td>adjust_tuning</td>
     <td>Negative or positive integer</td>
     <td>First computes the amount of frequency to adjust by multiplying the integer received by the current tuning step, and then adds (if a positive integer was received) or substracts (if a negative integer was received) this value from the current frequency.
-If an out-of-range condition would exist then the current frequency is not changed.
-If the integer received results in an out-of-bounds condition then the frequency will be set to 1 if a negative integer was received, otherwise 999999999999 if a positive integer was received.</td>
+If the integer received would result in an out-of-bounds condition then the frequency is set to 1 if a negative integer was received, otherwise 999999999999 if a positive integer was received.</td>
   </tr>
   <tr>
     <td>adjust_tuning_step</td>